BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/explore-data-online.md

 There are multiple ways that the data can be explored online - maps, tables, charts.
 For geospatial data, a map based interface would be the most appropriate method.

-Any dataset that can not be previewed online should include a written description of the data to help users get a better understanding of what is included.
+Any dataset that can not be previewed online should include a written description or example visualisation of the data to help users get a better understanding of what is included.
 This also ensures your data portal follows our [accessibility](/main-content/accessibility) guidance for users with visual impairments.

 When previewing data online, users might have one of these goals:
 * Preview the data online to get a better understanding of its contents